MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 Azure Synapse Analytics incorporates comprehensive features for managing resource utilization across mixed workloads.
 Creating resource classes for different workload types (such as queries versus data load) helps you manage your workload by setting limits on the number of queries that run concurrently and on the compute resources assigned to each query.
 There's a trade-off between memory and concurrency.

 - Smaller resource classes reduce the maximum memory per query, but increase concurrency.
-- Larger resource classes increase the maximum memory per query, but reduce concurrency
+- Larger resource classes increase the maximum memory per query, but reduce concurrency.

 ### Performance recommendations